 How does an employer claim?

-Employers will be able to submit at least one claim every 3 weeks
+Employers can submit at least one claim every 3 weeks

 HR and employment law notes